prestonvdp/MCB185/README.md

 MCB185
 ======

 This GitHub repository has the Student materials for the UC Davis course MCB185: Computer Programming for Biologists.
-In each Lesson there is a `00README.md` file with the instructions for the lesson.
+In each `Lesson` directory there is a `00README.md` file with the instructions for the lesson.
 You will also find some tutorial programs and programming exercises.

 Notes on Macs
 =============